 Nelson and the Surrounding Area

-If you come our way in search of adventure, there is tons on offer.
-With three National Parks at the top of the South Island, there are plenty of walks, mountain bike tracks and stunning sights to see.
-The popular Abel Tasman National Park entices visitors with its clear, sheltered coastline, turquoise waters and Tonga Island Marine Reserve.
-The diverse landscape of the huge Kahurangi National Park, to the west of the region, offers remote adventure in a unspoilt environment.
-This include one of New Zealand’s ‘Great Walks’, the Heaphy Track.
+If you come our way in search of adventure, there are tons on offer.
+With three National Parks at the top of the South Island, there are plenty of walks, mountain bike tracks, and stunning sights to see.
+The popular Abel Tasman National Park entices visitors with its clear, sheltered coastline, turquoise waters, and Tonga Island Marine Reserve.
+The diverse landscape of the huge Kahurangi National Park, to the west of the region, offers remote adventure in an unspoiled environment.
+This includes one of New Zealand’s ‘Great Walks’, the Heaphy Track.
 Nelson Lakes National Park to the south offers an alpine landscape with majestic mountains and lakeside walks.
-The famous Rotomairewhenua / Blue Lake which is a small lake in the northern reaches of New Zealand’s Southern Alps.
+The famous Rotomairewhenua / Blue Lake is a small lake in the northern reaches of New Zealand’s Southern Alps.
 Sacred to local Māori, it has the clearest natural fresh water in the world.